Brexit: European Parliament overwhelmingly approves UK divorce deal | DW | 29.01.2020

 "No more financial contributions, no more European Court of Justice, no more common fisheries policy, no more being talked down to, no more being bullied, no more Guy Verhofstadt — what's not to like?"
 Brexit campaigner Nigel Farage said.

-EU lawmaker Martin Sonneborn, a representative of Germany's satirical Die Partei, tweeted a video of Farage leaving the chamber with the caption: "Starting now, I'm the only political clown around… Smiley!"
+EU lawmaker Martin Sonneborn, a representative of Germany's satirical Die Partei, tweeted a video of Farage leaving the chamber with the caption: "Starting now, I'm the only political clown in here… Smiley!"

 The vote saw 641 deputies support the deal with 49 voting against it and 13 abstaining.
 Passage of the motion had always been seen as a formality, but it was the last hurdle that could have prevented the UK from leaving the political institutions of the EU as of January 31.